Read This First

 Prompt 3: Would it be confusing to say “God is real” in response to someone having a subjective experience they attribute to a God?

-The section turns on Subjective Reality, Objective Reality, and Potential Confusion.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Subjective Reality, Objective Reality, and Potential Confusion in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Subjective Reality distinct from Objective Reality.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Subjective Reality distinct from Objective Reality.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already put objective in motion.
-This final prompt gathers that pressure around god is real, so the page closes with a more disciplined view rather than a disconnected last answer.
+The earlier sections should already have put objective in motion.
+The last prompt gathers that pressure around god is real, so the page closes with a more disciplined view rather than a disconnected answer.

 “To me, God is real because of my personal experiences and the profound impact they’ve had on my life.”